zenml-io/zenml/docs/book/user-guide/advanced-guide/infrastructure-management/understanding-environments.md

 ## Client Environment (or the Runner environment)

-The client environment (sometimes known as the runner enviornment) is where the ZenML pipelines are _compiled_, i.e., where you call the pipeline function (typically in a `run.py` script).
+The client environment (sometimes known as the runner environment) is where the ZenML pipelines are _compiled_, i.e., where you call the pipeline function (typically in a `run.py` script).
 There are different types of client environments:

 * A local development environment
 * A CI runner in production.